Dadá Belmonte

-Adailson Freire Pereira da Silva (born 8 February 1997), known as Dadá Belmonte or simply Dadá, is a Brazilian footballer who plays as an attacking midfielder for América Mineiro.
+Adailson Freire Pereira da Silva (born 8 February 1997), known as Dadá Belmonte or simply Dadá, is a Brazilian footballer who plays as a left winger.

 Club career

 Salgueiro

 Born in São José do Belmonte, Pernambuco, Dadá joined Salgueiro's youth setup in 2015.
 Promoted to the first team for the 2016 season, he made his senior debut on 1 March of that year, coming on as a late substitute in a 3–1 Campeonato Pernambucano away win against América-PE.

 After being rarely used in 2016, Dadá started to feature more regularly in 2017, and scored his first goal on 18 January by netting his team's third in a 3–1 win at América-PE.
 On 17 October 2017, he was loaned to Internacional, but only appeared for their under-23 team.

 Água Santa

 Dadá moved to Água Santa for the 2019 campaign, and helped the club in their promotion from the Campeonato Paulista Série A2 with nine goals.
 He was the second-best top scorer of the competition, only two goals behind teammate Alvinho.